vcato/practical_tdd/README.md

 - You're working with complex legacy code
 - You need to think through architecture first

-Often, you cannot see the 'minimal step' until you have drafted the full solution.
+TDD wants you to add one small test at a time, but often, you cannot see the 'minimal step' until you have drafted the full solution.
 Drafting allows you to solve the architectural puzzle holistically.
 The verification phase then forces you to decompose that solution into atomic, proven steps.

 You’re not abandoning TDD, you’re just allowing yourself a sketch phase, then forcing each piece of that sketch back through the classic “prove it fails, then make it pass” loop.